ldutoit/YEP_diet/downstreamfiltering.md

 I add them with 0s only to the final cephalopod dataset derived at level 6 and called this: cephalolevel6.csv ( with no metadata)

-I then add the metadata using *addmeadatatofinal table.R* and save it as al_table_cephalo.csv
+I then add the metadata using *addmeadatatofinal table.R* and save it as final_table_cephalo.csv